jagerber48/sciform/docs/source/usage.rst

 The :class:`Formatter` object is initialized and configured using a :class:`FormatOptions` object which contains the formatting settings.
-The :class:`FormatOptions` object is then called with a number and returns a corresponding formatted string.
+The :class:`Formatter` object is then called with a number and returns a corresponding formatted string.
 Note that global default options are used to populate unfilled options at formatting time.